Trisibo/Unity-delayed-asset/Assets/Trisibo/Delayed asset/Readme.txt

-**Important update note**
+**Important update notes**

+*   Older versions of the plugin were installed in "Assets/Plugins/Delayed asset".
+The new versions are installed in "Assets/Trisibo/Delayed asset", so when updating the old folder and its contents must be removed.

+*   New versions of the plugin use the namespace "Trisibo", so remember to add it in your scripts.

-New versions of the plugin added the `DelayedAssetProxy` class, which makes it possible to use assets that aren't inside a Resources folder.
+*   New versions of the plugin added the `DelayedAssetProxy` class, which makes it possible to use assets that aren't inside a Resources folder.
 To make things as transparent and easy as possible, a breaking change was required: **to unload the original assets from memory, do NOT use `Resources.UnloadAsset`, use `DelayedAsset.Unload` instead**.